nonconvextech/ftlog/README.md

 ### Default Log Format

-Datetime format is fixed for performance.
+The datetime format is fixed for performance reasons.

 > 2022-04-08 19:20:48.190+08 **298ms** INFO main@src/ftlog.rs:14 My log
 > message

-Here `298ms` denotes the latency between log macros call (e.g.
+Here `298ms` denotes the latency between the call of the log (e.g.
-`log::info!("msg")`) and actual printing in log thread.
-Normally this will be 0ms.
+`log::info!("msg")`) and the actual printing in log thread.
+Normally this is 0ms.

-A large delay indicates log thread might be blocked by excessive log messages.
+A large delay indicates that the log thread may be blocked by excessive log messages.

 > 2022-04-10 21:27:15.996+08 0ms **2** INFO main@src/main.rs:29 limit
 > running3 !

-The number **2** above shows how many log messages have been discarded.
+The number **2** above indicates how many log messages were discarded.
-Only shown when limiting logging interval for a single log call (e.g.
+Only shown if the frequency of logging for a single log call is limited (e.g.
 `log::info!(limit=3000;"msg")`).

 ### Log with interval

-`ftlog` allows restriction on writing frequency for single log call.
+`ftlog` allows to limit the write frequency for individual log calls.

-If the above line is called multiple times within 3000ms, then it will only log once with a added number donates the number of discarded log message.
+If the above line is called multiple times within 3000ms, then it is logged only once, with an added number reflecting the number of discarded log messages.

-Each log call owns independent interval, so we can set different interval for different log call.
-Internally, `ftlog` records last print time by a combination of (module name, file name, line of code).
+Each log call ha an independent interval, so we can set different intervals for different log calls.
+Internally, `ftlog` records the last print time by a combination of (module name, file name, code line).

 #### Example